grinnell-cs/csc151-images/_readings/strings.md

 > `"\\"` is how we write the backslash character in the middle of a string.
 (Yes, that's right, we use two characters to represent a single character.)
 So `"a\\b"` is the character a, the backslash character, and the character b.

+Why are collating sequences useful?

+> We use collating sequences when we have to put things in order, such as organizing books by title or author.
+Computers are much better at comparing numbers, so a comparison of collating sequence numbers is usually at the core of any character or string comparison.

+Why does `(char-lower-case? #\ñ)` return true (#t)?

+> Because it's a lowercase n with a tilde, as opposed to #\Ñ.

+What do you call ǝ?

+> I call it schwa.
+I think most people do.

+Why isn't there a `#\schwa`?

+> Because the designers of Racket didn't think it important enough to provide it.

+Why does (expt 4 1/2) lead to an exact result?

+> It leads to an exact result because expt gives exact results when (a) the first parameter is exact, (b) the second parameter is 1/2, and (c) the first parameter has an exact square root.

+Why doesn't `(expt 8 1/3)` give an exact result?

+> That's puzzling, isn't it?
+I'm pretty sure that `expt` uses a different algorithm when the parameter is 1/2 than when it's any other exponent.
+For 1/2, it does the right thing for perfect squares.

+Why does `(expt 1.0+i 4)` return a different result from (expt 1+i 4)?

+> It appears we're seeing an effect of approximation.  `-4.0+4.898587196589413e-16i` is `-4.0 + 0.0000000000000004898587196589413i`.
+That last thing is fairly close to zero.

+> That suggests to me that DrRacket is doing something other than just multiplying to compute exponents, at least when we have inexact complex bases.